For more than 100 years, Chocorua Mountain Club (CMC) members maintained trails on Mount Chocorua and Mount Paugus.

 Tim Twitchell clearing trails in 2010.

-The CMC is responsible for clearing and maintaining seven trails on Mount Chocorua and Mt Paugus, including the Brook Trail, Hammond Trail, Bee Line Trail, Weetamoo Trail, Old Paugus Trail and Whitten Brook Trail.
+CLC’s CMC Trails Committee is responsible for clearing and maintaining seven trails on Mt.
+Chocorua and Mt.
+Paugus, including the Brook Trail, Hammond Trail, Bee Line Trail, Weetamoo Trail, Old Paugus Trail, and Whitten Brook Trail.

 Trail Map